pnp/pnpcore/docs/index.md

 The PnP Core SDK is maintained in the PnP GitHub repository: https://github.com/pnp/pnpcore.

+## Supportability and SLA

+This library is open-source and community provided library with active community providing support for it.
+There is no SLA or direct support for this open-source component from Microsoft.
+Please report any issues using the [issues list](https://github.com/pnp/pnpcore/issues).

 ## How can you help?

 The model implemented in the preview only covers a small part of what's possible and what's needed.
 We're asking the community to help us expand the model by: